microsoft/mona-saas/docs/README.md

 After a customer has confirmed their AppSource/Marketplace purchase through the Mona landing page, they are automatically redirected to a [publisher-managed purchase confirmation page](#what-is-the-subscription-purchase-confirmation-page) to complete their subscription configuration.

-By default, Mona will also include a partial link (via the `_sub` query parameter highilghted in the below image) that, when combined with the base storage URL (provided during Mona setup), can be used to efficiently and securely pull the subscription details.
+By default, Mona will also include a partial link (via the `_sub` query parameter highlighted in the below image) that, when combined with the base storage URL (provided during Mona setup), can be used to efficiently and securely pull the subscription details.
 Note that the `_sub` parameter is URL encoded.
 In order to use it, you must first URL decode it before combining it with the base storage URL.

 ![Subscription details URL construction](images/complete-redirect-url.PNG)